 Dalvey shirt sizing

-I spoke with Neil Grant of Dalvey at length about Dalvey’s history and the design and manufacturing of their shirts and the interview is at the bottom of the page.
+I spoke with Dalvey’s Neil Grant about Dalvey’s history and the design and manufacturing of their shirts and the interview is at the bottom of the page.

 Dalvey shirt collars